In general, UW–Madison allows filming and still photography in the following instances:

 Care on Location

-- You must comply with all city, state, and university codes, statutes, rules, and regulations, including fire codes, and all environmental, health, and safety rules and regulations that govern the University of Wisconsin–Madison.
+- You must comply with all city, state, and university codes, statutes, rules, and regulations, including fire codes, and all environmental, health, and safety rules and regulations that govern UW–Madison.

 - The production company is required to have a qualified first aid person present at all times while on location.